GCX-HCI/grandcentrix-kotlin-either/README.md

     .create(<Retrofit Interface>::class.java)
 ```

-You can use the `Either` type as a return type of a Retrofit interface function.
+you can use the `Either` type as a return type of a Retrofit interface function

 ```
 interface Api {